 MINISFORUM is allegedly working on a BIOS fix for their boards.
 AMD has been silent.
 If you’re buying Strix Halo specifically to attach an eGPU, wait for the fix or buy a different platform.

 The memory bandwidth ceiling.
-The 256 GB/s number is real, but for context, an Apple M5 Ultra hits ~800 GB/s on its unified memory.
-A used RTX 3090 hits ~936 GB/s on its 24GB of VRAM.
-So Strix Halo is a third the bandwidth of the alternatives.
+The 256 GB/s number is real, but for context, an Apple M3 Ultra Mac Studio hits 819 GB/s on its unified memory, and a used RTX 3090 hits ~936 GB/s on its 24GB of VRAM.
+Strix Halo is roughly a third the bandwidth of either.

 For inference on big models that fit entirely in unified memory, that’s still way better than nothing.
 You’ll get usable token rates on a 70B Q4 model, which a 24GB GPU can’t even load.
 But for prompt processing (the slow part where the model reads your input before it starts generating), bandwidth matters a lot, and Strix Halo is noticeably slower than a dedicated GPU.